gesinn-it-pub/IDProvider/README.md

 # IDProvider
 IDProvider is an extension to MediaWiki that provides (unique) IDs using different ID algorithms.

 ## Requirements
 - MediaWiki 1.19+
+- PHP 5.3+

 ## Installation
 The recommended way to install this extension is by using [Composer][composer].
 Just add the